 Operability studies for floating rigs in harsh weather

-Get in touch with us if you want full text of a paper or presentation!
+Get in touch with us if you want to receive full text!

 Presentation at the SPE One Day Seminar (Bergen, Norway) in May 2019